Flight Simulator II (1983 video game): Development

+It includes the ability to load additional scenery from floppy disks.
+Twelve Scenery Disks covering the entire continental United States were released by Sublogic.
+A typical Scenery Disk covers three aeronautical sectionals, offering radio-navigation and visual scenery aids in the sectional areas covered.
+Four other Scenery Discs cover Western Europe, Japan, Hawaii and San Francisco.

 Reception

 InfoWorld in 1984 praised Flight Simulator II for the Apple as "a complicated but exhilarating game ...
 Bruce Artwick has really done it all", and stated that it was superior to Microsoft's version.
+InfoWorld's Essential Guide to Atari Computers recommended the game as the best flight simulator for the Atari 8-bit, stating that "If you become a pro", players are "well on your way to understanding how powered flight actually feels".

 Roy Wagner reviewed and compared Solo Flight and Flight Simulator II for Computer Gaming World, and stated that "This program is outstanding and certainly one of the best examples of excellent programming, documentation, and a full use of the capabilities of a microcomputer."

 II Computing listed it ninth on the magazine's list of top Apple II games as of late 1985, based on sales and market-share data, and it was Sublogic's best-selling Commodore game as of late 1987.

 In 1996, Computer Gaming World declared Flight Simulator II the 79th-best computer game ever released.